+INFORMATION ON CRYPTOSPORIDIUM:

-INFORMATION ON CRYPTOSPORIDIUM AND GIARDIA: Cryptosporidium is a microbial pathogen found in surface water and groundwater under the influence of surface water.
+Cryptosporidium is a microbial pathogen found in surface water and groundwater under the influence of surface water.
 Although filtration removes Cryptosporidium, the most commonly used filtration methods cannot guarantee 100 percent removal.
-During 2020, as part of routine sampling, no cysts were found.
-Ingestion of

-Cryptosporidium may cause cryptosporidiosis, a gastrointestinal infection.
+During 2018, as part of routine sampling, the Village of Ossining water system collected monthly samples beginning in October from the blended Croton/Indian Brook drinking water supply and analyzed them for Cryptosporidium oocysts through the Mohawk Valley Water Authority Certified Laboratory.
+Of these samples, none were confirmed positive for Crypto.
+The analyses recorded a minimum presence of zero oocysts per Liter of sample water.
+Ingestion of Cryptosporidium may cause cryptosporidiosis, a gastrointestinal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome the disease within a few weeks.
 However, immuno-compromised people are at greater risk of developing life-threatening illness.
 We encourage immuno- compromised individuals to consult their health care provider regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.